Sitting on the jetty with Fishpond and ducks

 Have you heard of Fishpond Wood?

 It’s a walk that is jam packed with stuff to explore and is perfect for younger adventurers!
-Ducks, bridges, a pond, trees to climb and the super cool ice house (pardon the pun…) as well!
-Plus, in Spring, the woods are PACKED with bluebells and wild garlic and if you fancy a detour to explore the weird and wonderful, you can check out the bridge with a smile too…
+Ducks, bridges, a pond, stick dens and the super cool ice house (pardon the pun…) as well!
+Plus, in Spring, the woods are PACKED with bluebells and wild garlic, and in Summer wild flowers.

 This one may be short, but you’ll need plenty of time to explore everything!

-Oh and did I mention, there’s a park too… OH and the oldest sweet shop too?
+Oh and did I mention, there’s a park too… AND the oldest sweet shop in England?

 Standing in the doorway of the Ice House